Warwick Hotels and Resorts

 Warwick Hotels and Resorts (WHR) (formerly Warwick International Hotels) is a global hospitality company.
-As of January 2020, WHR encompasses 55+ hotels with more than 8,000 rooms in 25 countries.
+As of January 2023, WHR encompasses over 40 hotels.

 The group of hotels, known as The Collection, consists of owned and managed, managed and affiliate member hotels.

 WHR was founded in 1980 with the purchase of the historic Warwick Hotel in New York City (Warwick New York Hotel) after which the company is named.
-WHR operates out of 4 regional offices: Europe, located in Paris, France, North America, located in Denver, Colorado, Middle East located in Beirut, Lebanon and Asia/South Pacific located in the Fijian Island of Viti Levu.
+WHR operates out of 4 regional offices: Europe, located in Paris, France, North America, located in Denver, Colorado, Middle East located in Beirut, Lebanon and Asia/South Pacific located in Fiji.

 In June 2016, Warwick International Hotels completed a company-wide rebranding initiative, led by the Columbus, Ohio-based branding agency Blackletter, that included launching a new corporate identity and logo.
 The brand is now known as Warwick Hotels and Resorts.

 History

 Richard Chiu, president and founder of WHR, established Warwick Hotels and Resorts in 1980 upon the purchase of the Warwick Hotel located on the corner of Avenue of the Americas and 54th Street in Manhattan, New York City.
 The Warwick Hotel was originally commissioned by newspaper mogul William Randolph Hearst in 1926 as a homage to the love of his life, Marion Davies, whom he later married, and for the comfortable accommodation of his Hollywood friends while frequenting New York City.
 It was designed by the world-renowned architect Emery Roth.

-Soon after, a foothold was also established in Europe with the acquisition of the Hôtel Warwick Champs-Elysées in Paris (Warwick Paris), France, located just off the famous Parisian avenue, Avenue des Champs-Elysées.
+Soon after, a foothold was also established in Europe with the acquisition of the Hôtel Warwick Champs-Elysées in Paris, located just off the famous Parisian avenue, Avenue des Champs-Elysées.
 Other European acquisitions during the early years include: the Warwick Brussels (formerly Royal Windsor Hotel Grand Place) in Brussels, Belgium, the Hôtel Westminster in Paris, located on Rue de la Paix between Place Vendôme and the Palais Garnier opera house, and the Hôtel Warwick Geneva (Warwick Geneva) in Geneva, Switzerland.
-In North America, the Warwick Denver hotel in Denver, Colorado and the Warwick Seattle hotel in Seattle, Washington also joined The Collection.
+In North America, the Warwick Denver hotel in Denver, Colorado, and the Warwick Seattle hotel in Seattle, Washington, also joined The Collection.

 From its base in America and Western Europe, WHR expanded into resort destinations.
 The acquisition of a resort on the Coral Coast of Fiji became the Warwick Fiji, a resort & spa.
 The success of this project spurred further expansion in Fiji and the nearby Naviti Resort was acquired.